 - Green hosting and other more sustainable components

-Designing for Sustainability: A Guide to Building Greener Digital Products and Services is released in August 2016 and can be purchased from most major booksellers.
+Designing for Sustainability: A Guide to Building Greener Digital Products and Services is available through most major booksellers.